CypherGuy/cloud-foundations-aws/README.md

 - Custom VPC (`10.0.0.0/16`)
 - Public subnet (`10.0.1.0/24`) in a single Availability Zone
 - Internet Gateway
-- Security Group with ingress and egress rules on the Internet Gateway
+- Security Group with ingress and egress rules attached to the EC2 instance
   - SSH ingress from only one CIDR IP defined as a Terraform variable
   - HTTP ingress from any source
   - All outbound traffic
-- Route table with `0.0.0.0/0` outbound access
+- Route table associated with the Subnet with `0.0.0.0/0` outbound access
 - EC2 instance running **Ubuntu 24.04 LTS**
 - SSH access via AWS key pair
 - HTTP access via port 80